 Why does smoking raise blood pressure?

-How does nicotine cause high blood pressure?
+How does nicotine cause hypertension?

 Smokers have a 65% higher risk of heart attack than non-smokers!